ffnord/ffnord-puppet-gateway/README.md

 in all the magic and classes for the icvpn connection, monitoring and anonymous vpn uplink.

-Please make sure that your fastd key-file looks like this:
+Please make sure that the content of your fastd key-file looks like this:
 ```
 secret "<********>";
 ```